tshepang/blog/content/the-warrior-s-way-2010.md

 The minor complaints I have is the unimpressive cowboy villain, and the not-lethal-enough look of the lead (where's Jet Li when you need him?).
-I would also have preffered a less polished feel of the camerawork (it feels too sanitised, too fantasy-like).
+I would also have preferred a less polished feel of the camerawork (it feels too sanitised, too fantasy-like).

 ---